-From Buffalo's famous Anchor Bar where Buffalo Wings were born, to NYC's adventurous Underground, New York State dining is all over the map.
-Every town has hot spots where signature dishes claim top honors, and LGBT ‘in spots' where the vibe is relaxed and inviting no matter what your taste.
+From buffalo wings and thousand island dressing to Jell-O, New York is the home of some of America's favorite foods.
+Every town has hot spots where signature dishes claim top honors, and there are lots of gay-friendly options where the mood is inviting no matter what your taste.

-Likewise, the small town of Sharon Springs has been put in the spotlight by reality-TV stars The Fabulous Beekman Boys, and local dining at The American Hotel provides LGBT visitors with inviting cuisine.
+The small Central New York town of Sharon Springs has been put in the spotlight by th reality-TV hit The Fabulous Beekman Boys, and across from their flagship store, Beekman 1802 Mercantile, the American Hotel provides visitors with inviting cuisine.

 In the Hudson Valley, you can do more than just eat - you can have a culinary experience.
 Besides dining in one of its many restaurants, you can attend a course and take a tour at the famed Culinary Institute of America.
 For great farm-to-table dining, you can visit the Blue Hill Restaurant at the Stone Barns Center for Food & Agriculture in Pocantico Hills, along with taking a tour the gardens and greenhouse.